 Tsheringma Drupchhu is a holy spring water of the goddess Tsheringma in Zalamchu, Tshangkha of Tangsibji under Trongsa Dzongkhag at an altitude of 2300 meters.
-The common belief is that if the Tsheringma Drupchu is the first drop of water a child drinks, the child will grow up with a melodious voice.
+The common belief is that if Tsheringma Drupchu is the first drop of water a child drinks, the child will have a melodious voice.

-The spring sprouts out from a small catchment area in the middle of a meadow on a hill believed to be the citadel of the local deity Dragpa Gyaltshen (also known as Seju Gentse or Agay Yosey).
+The spring sprouts out from a small meadow on a hill believed to be the citadel of the local deity Dragpa Gyaltshen, also known as Seju Gentse or Agay Yosey.
 The residents of Tangsibji village revere the deity as their Kaylha (natal deity), Yuelha (village deity), and Dralha (protector deity).
-In earlier times, He is said to impregnate local girls and His offspring were known for their superhuman strength.
-Due to the reverence to the deity, the areas surrounding His citadel have minimal human interference.
+In earlier times, He is said to have impregnated local girls, and His offspring were known for their superhuman strength.
+Due to the reverence for the deity, the areas surrounding His citadel have minimal human interference.

 How to Reach Tsheringma Drupchhu